lucianapopa/Python_Data_Analysis_Event_Alura/README.md

     > 2024-2025:
       <img width="1801" height="811" alt="2024_2025" src="https://github.com/user-attachments/assets/16b41f79-95fb-45dc-b8b1-4b25187c4f69" />

-* 3. Another interesting observation that can be made from the screenshots above is that the average Data Scientist salary kept strong in North America during the pandemic, while gained traction in other coutnries such as South America, and more parts of Europe, Africa and Oceany.
+* 3. Another interesting observation that can be made from the screenshots above is that the average Data Scientist salary kept strong in North America during and after the pandemic, while gained traction in other countries such as South America, and more parts of Europe, Africa and Oceany on post-pandemic period.
+This information shows how the Data job roles are becoming more relevant year by year.

 ---